lzadrija/FileValidator/README.md

 =============
 <br></br>

-FileValidator is a simple Maven Java application used for uploading a file, validating its content and storing validation results to disk and database using technologies such as Spring, Hibernate and PostgreSQL.
+FileValidator is an application used for uploading a file, validating its content and storing validation results to disk and database using Spring, Hibernate and PostgreSQL.

 ##Description